 The ferocious competition for grants might also have adverse effects.
 Since Nixon declared war on cancer in 1971, the budget for the National Cancer Institute has risen from $400 million to $5.74 billion.
-A 2012 examination of 53 “landmark” cancer studies found that only 6 could be reproduced.
-The so-called Reproducibility Project: Cancer Biology has examined more recent highly-cited studies.
-So far, only 5 of 14 have been confirmed without qualification.
+A 2012 examination of 53 “landmark” cancer studies found that only six could be reproduced.
+The so-called Reproducibility Project: Cancer Biology has examined more recent highly cited studies.
+So far, only five of 14 have been confirmed without qualification.

 *Cancer kills fewer people in countries that spend less on care.
 The U.S. spends far more per capita on health care, including cancer care, than any other country, but higher expenditures have not led to longer lives.
 Quite the contrary.
 Europe, which spends much less on cancer care than the U.S., has lower cancer mortality rates, according to a 2015 study.
 So do countries such as Mexico, Italy and Brazil, according to Our World in Data.
 These data corroborate concerns that the aggressive, expensive American approach to cancer is doing more harm than good.